edgelevel/lastpass-operator/README.md

   <img src="docs/img/reconcile-loop.png" alt="reconcile-loop">
 </p>

-* The recommended way to install the operator in your cluster is using the provided Helm [chart](chart/)
+* The recommended way to install the operator in a cluster is by applying the provided Helm [chart](chart/)
 * *TODO for a working example you should have a look at [niqdev/do-k8s](https://github.com/niqdev/do-k8s)*
-* This operator has been mainly developed to simplify the secret management of low security environments, if you are a security paranoid you should audit the project and assess if it meets the security standard of your organization
+* This operator has been mainly developed to simplify the secret management of low security environments, if you are a security paranoid you should audit this project and assess if it meets the security standard of your organization
 * The operator, for obvious reasons, won't work if you have MFA enabled on LastPass or your credentials "Require Password Reprompt"
 * Once [this](https://github.com/argoproj/argo-cd/issues/1786) Argo CD feature will be implemented it should allow to bind secrets directly to an `Application`